Clear and Rough Grade Permit

 - Rough grade review and approval generally take 8-10 weeks.

 - Mylars and bonds could be required to be submitted prior to permits being issued.

 A city approved, “wet weather plan”, for erosion and sediment control, is required for any work anticipated to occur during the rainy season, October 1st and April 30th.
 An Erosion Control Bond may be required as part of the Wet Weather Plan if there will be work near critical areas such as wetlands, streams, steep slopes or their buffers.
 There are fees associated with review.
-Contact us if your project needs to undergo a wet weather plan review.
+Contact the development engineering department if your project needs to undergo a wet weather plan review.